Study Abroad Program Overview

 The School of Engineering (Lund Institute of Technology, LTH)

-- Offers all mainstream engineering courses (mechanical, electrical, computer, and chemical engineering), as well as bioengineering, fire-safety engineering, industrial design, environmental engineering, and nano- & robot technology
+- Offers mainstream engineering courses (mechanical, electrical, computer, and chemical engineering), as well as bioengineering, fire-safety engineering, industrial design, environmental engineering, and nano- & robot technology

 The School of Economics and Management